-- The exact dates when these fundraisers start and end appear in the Church School calendar.
+The exact start and end dates for these fundraisers appear on the Church School online calendar.

 8. St. John Chrysostom Oratorical Festival

-- Information about the St. John Chrysostom Oratorical Festival is available here.
+More information about the St. John Chrysostom Oratorical Festival is available in a separate page.

-- A student will be given an Attendance Pin if he/she has 3 "net absences" or less.
+A student will be given an Attendance Pin if he/she has 3 absences or less.

-- A student will be given a pin and a special award if they have no absences without any make-up dates.
+A student will be given a pin and a special award if they have no absences.

-- If a student disrupts the class (because of poor behavior) to the point where the lesson for the day cannot continue reasonably, the teacher will refer that pupil to the Church School Director(s) who will handle each case according to their discretion.
+In the rare case where a student disrupts the class because of poor behavior, to the point where the lesson for the day cannot continue reasonably, the teacher will refer that pupil to the Church School Director(s) who will handle each case according to their discretion.